chungchi300/chungchi300.github.io/source/_posts/it-management/first-week-in-new-company-as-it-specialist.md

 ---
-title: First Week in my new company
+title: First Week in my new company as IT Specialist
 date: 2018-10-06 10:20:15
 ? tags
 category: management and cooperation
 ---

-This week is my first week in my new company.
+This week is my first week in my new company as IT Specialist.
 I feel the new job make me growth as follow

 # I can do + I want to do + it needs me = Core value